Cozy Peach Kitchen

 • Breakfast: Serve with a fried egg and breakfast sausage, or use in my breakfast bowls.

 • Tacos: Add to cauliflower tacos for extra carbs.
-These are also perfect in burritos and breakfast burritos.
+These are also perfect in bean burritos and breakfast burritos.

 • As a side with your favorite protein like chicken fried tofu and a veggie.